germos/germos/README.md

 ### Hi there 👋

-I'm a .NET full stack developer/manager.
+I'm a .NET full stack developer/RD manager/software architect.
 I'd like to make some contributions for DevOps & DDD for .NET and share my thoughts and experience on my Blog and GitHub.

 ## Status